mk-soft-65/modbus-server-tcpip/README.md

 Modbus Server and Data Source Basis
 -----------------------------------

-The Modbus server and data source thread run asynchronously.
+The modbus server and data source thread run asynchronously.
 To ensure data consistency, they must be mutually protected with mutexes during updates.

 The data is entered into the input and holding registers in Modbus format
 - 16-bit word in high/low byte notation (bswap16)
 - 32-bit long/float values in high/low word notation (bswap32).
-  * Set "Swap words in 32-bit values" in the Modbus client.
+  * Set "Swap words in 32-bit values" in the modbus client.
 This is the current standard for most devices.
 - 64-bit Quat/Double values the same (bswap64)

 32-bit values always require 2 registers and 64-bit values always require 4 registers.